 AND

-You must submit evidence (or have it made plain on your film's page) that your film has Black/African-American/African diaspora director and that you are from the above states/regions.
+You must submit evidence (or have it made plain on your film's page) that your film has Black/African-American/African diaspora director or producer and that you are from the above states/regions.
 ONLY the film’s director or producer can submit.

 Filmmakers must be between 18 and older.